Even though knife throwing goes back hundreds of years, it was only in 2009 that knife throwing experienced its modern revival.

 - Maximum of 16 inches in length (tip to handle)

 - Knives that allow air to pass through the handle are not permitted

 - Spears are not permitted.
-A spear is often defined as over 13” with a point which makes up for less than 1/3 of the overall length
+A spear is often defined as over 13″ with a point that makes up for less than 1/3 of the overall length

-That’s why competitions usually require knives to be at least 12 inches for rotational throwing and 10 inches for no-spin.
+That’s why competitions usually require knives at least 12 inches for rotational throwing and 10 inches for no-spin.

 As one knife thrower said of short throwing knives: